 There is no evidence to suggest that any part of the olive tree (Olea europaea) is poisonous to animals.
 Olive trees grow in the warm climates of U.S. Department of Agriculture plant hardiness zones 8 through 10.
 Some other, unrelated tree species with olive in their common names or "olea" -- Latin for olive -- in their botanical or common names, are toxic and may be mistaken for olive trees.
 These include oleasters and oleanders.

 Russian olive (Elaeagnus angustifolia), which grows in USDA zones 3 through 7, is a deciduous tree or large shrub, with silvery leaves and fruits that look like olives.
-Though deer avoid the plants, Russian olive is not toxic to animals and the fruits are attractive to some wildlife.
+Russian olive is not toxic to animals and the fruits are attractive to some wildlife.
 The plants are exceptionally vigorous and have been reported as invasive in some areas.
 Two other common oleasters with olive-like fruits are also nontoxic: Ebbing's silverberry (Elaeagnus x ebbingei), hardy in USDA zones 7 through 9 and oleaster (Elaeagnus macrophylla), hardy in USDA zones 7 through 9.

 Oleander (Nerium oleander), which grows in USDA zones 8 through 10 is a large, evergreen shrub that can also be pruned to have the form of a tree.
 Grown for its fragrant, five-petaled flowers, oleander has been reported as invasive in some areas.
 Its species and common name, "oleander," derives from the resemblance between oleander and members of the olive family.
 Unlike olive trees, all parts of the oleander shrub are toxic if eaten by people or pets.
 Although animals rarely eat oleander, consider carefully if you want it near your family or pets.